CompGenLabUB/CAPTVRED/docs/readme_DOCUMENTATION_virwaste.md

 Descriptive tabular file including the NCBI id, full name, short name and taxon ID for each of the reference sequences in the reference set.

-camps= ##Famlily	Specie	Host	SeqID	Region	Size	Name	decription
+camps= ##Famlily	Specie	Host	SeqID	Region	Size	Name	Description
 ```
 ```

 __Fasta file__  <br />
 Fasta file containing the reference sequences.
 Identifier must be the NCBI ID and optionally other information (separated with a space!).
-This sequences will be used as reference database for alignments (performed with bowtie for the reads and blast for the contigs) and for the taxonomic classification (see "Kaiju databases"  subsection).
+These sequences will be used as reference database for alignments (performed with bowtie for the reads and blast for the contigs) and for the taxonomic classification (see "Kaiju databases"  subsection).

 __GFF files__  __!!
 REVISAR !!__<br />
-A separated GFF file
+A separate GFF file
-This files can be obtained by getting the genebank information of the genmome, extracting the gff3 and selecting the coding regions.
+These files can be obtained by getting the genebank information of the genome, extracting the gff3 and selecting the coding regions.

-This is the command we used to fetch our gff sequences:
+This is the command we used to fetch our _gff_ sequences:
 ```{.sh}
 gawk '{ print $1 }' Viral_candidates_zoonosis_refseqs_idrelation.tsv | \
   while read n;